Topics Map > Recreation & Athletics

 30 North Mills, 4th floor

 If you’re searching for a perfect place to enjoy nature, UW-Madison has 325 acres of opportunity.
-Visit the above website or call 608-265-9275 for more information on areas which comprise the Lakeshore Nature Preserve.
+Visit the above website or call 608-265-9275 for more information on the areas which comprise the Lakeshore Nature Preserve.
 For a full list, please visit the website.Muir Woods

 Allen Centennial Gardens